steveseguin/digital-greenscreen/README.md

 # Digital Greenscreen
 Just some sample prototype green screen code using Tensorflow lite.
-Unlite other packages out there, this is extremely simplified for easy access and relatively clear understanding of what's going on.
+Unlike other packages out there, this is extremely simplified for easy access and relatively clear understanding of what's going on.

 ### Requirements to use